top of page

 The BackTable OBGYN Brief

-• Urgent decompression can be accomplished in pregnant patients through either a ureteral stent or percutaneous nephrostomy tube, depending on local capabilities and patient needs.
+• Urgent decompression can be accomplished in patients with kidney stones during pregnancy through either a ureteral stent or percutaneous nephrostomy tube, depending on local capabilities and patient needs.

 • Roughly 70% of pregnant patients can successfully pass kidney stones with expectant and pain management, while 30% require surgical intervention.